 Glaucoma refers to the group of diseases that affects the optic nerve of the eye and gradually steals the vision.
 Several studies have shown that increased pressure in the eye and increased blood pressure are the major risk factor for the development of glaucoma.
 Glaucoma can affect the people of all ages from adolescents to adults and it is one of the leading cause of world blindness.
 If it is treated early, it is possible to slow or stop the progression of this disease.
 There are several types of glaucoma

 - Angle- Closure Glaucoma - This type of glaucoma causes increased pressure on the eyes and leads to the damage of the optic nerve.
-In this type, the intraocular pressure rises quickly and causes symptoms such as blurry vision, eye pain, redness and rainbow color rings around the light.
+In this type, the intraocular pressure rises quickly and causes symptoms such as blurry vision, eye pain, redness, and rainbow color ring around the light.

 Conjunctivitis is an infectious condition that causes inflammation.
 It is also known as pink eye and it causes symptoms like burning eyes, itchy eyes, watery eyes, gritty sensation in the eye and hazy vision.
 The conjunctiva is a thin mucous membrane that covers the palpebral aspect of the eyelid and the bulbar surface of the anterior sclera.
 Conjunctivitis is a contagious disease can be spread by getting into contact with the tears or discharge from the eyes of an infected person.
 When an inflammation occurs in this area, it is known as conjunctivitis.
 Conjunctivitis is of three types: